 "Insufficient data at this time, Star-Child..."

 KISS Meets the Phantom of the Park premiered on NBC-TV 's "Saturday Night at the Movies" in October of '78 and the faithful KISS Army tuned in to watch in droves.
-Phantom was NBC's second highest rated program of that season (bested only by a mini-series based on the best seller Shogun), but the film was quickly denounced as "kid stuff" by KISS fans and did irreparable damage to KISS' already-shaky reputation.
-The torturous process of making Phantom also aggravated internal tensions between the band members, which were already troubled before they even started shooting.
-By the end of filming, the four could barely stand to be in the same room with one another.
-Frehley and Criss both expressed desires to quit KISS and embark on solo careers during the hellish filming experience, but Simmons and Stanley reportedly talked them into staying in the group by offering them each the chance to do solo records while still under the KISS banner.
-The famous "four solo albums" - one from each KISS member - were released later in 1978 and though it may have placated Frehley and Criss for a while, their days in the band were still numbered.
-Criss was out by 1980 and Frehley finally walked away in 1982.
+Phantom was NBC's second highest rated program of that season (bested only by the epic miniseries Shogun), but the film was quickly denounced as "kid stuff" by KISS fans and did irreparable damage to the band's already-shaky reputation.
+The torturous process of making Phantom also aggravated internal tensions between the band members; so by the end of filming, the four could barely stand to be in the same room with one another.
+Frehley and Criss both expressed desires to quit KISS and embark on solo careers, but the band's management talked them into staying by offering each the chance to do a solo album under the KISS banner.
+This turned into the infamous "four solo albums" debacle - one from each KISS member - which were all released in late September 1978 (just a few weeks before Phantom premiered on NBC).
+This placated Frehley and Criss for a while, but their days in the band were still numbered.
+Peter was out of the band by 1980 and Ace walked away in 1982.
 We probably shouldn't blame KISS Meets the Phantom entirely for the breakup of the original four, but it certainly didn't help!

-Nearly 40 years (!!) after its initial release, KISS Meets the Phantom of the Park remains a treasured bit of KISStory...even if it's for all the wrong reasons.
-For me, the film serves as the acid test to see how much of a KISS fan a person is.
-If you've only watched it once, you're a casual fan.
-If you've seen it two or three times, you're a pretty big fan.
-If you've seen it five or more times (guilty), then you are a die hard, card carrying member of the KISS Army ... and you should probably seek professional help.
-Unless you're a complete, utterly obsessed KISS fanboy or you have a high tolerance for B-Movie pain (unfortunately I fill both requirements), my advice is to skip this one and seek out a copy of 1999's far superior Detroit Rock City if you're looking for a KISS movie fix.
+Even after 40 years, KISS Meets the Phantom of the Park remains a treasured bit of KISStory...even if it's for all the wrong reasons.
+Unless you're a complete, utterly obsessed KISS fanboy or you have a high tolerance for B-Movie pain (unfortunately I fill both requirements), my advice is to seek out a copy of 1999's far superior Detroit Rock City if you're looking for a KISS movie fix.
 The band's appearance in that movie is little more than a glorified cameo, but at least the film is actually entertaining.
 Rip, rip, rip and destroy!!